soutaro/Obihiro/README.md

 # Obihiro - Page Object for View Controller

-Testing View Controllers matter, but it is still difficult.
+Testing View Controllers makes sense, I believe, but is still difficult.
 The main difficulties should be the following two.

 1. The UI changes a lot, and the test easily can be out of date